pinnacle-framework/Pinnacle/docs/content/execute_api/sidecar_index_vector_search.md

 # Sidecar vector-comparison integration

-For databases which don't have their own vector-search implementation, `pinnacledb` offers 2 integrations:
+For databases which don't have their own vector-search implementation, `pinnacle` offers 2 integrations:

 - In memory vector-search